Turing Video-based Cognitive Tests to Handle Entangled Concepts: Data modelling in Hilbert space

 \section{Data modelling in Hilbert space}

 In this section, we provide a quantum representation in Hilbert space of the data collected in the video-based cognitive test in Section \ref{test}.
-We apply the general quantum theoretical framework that we have elaborated for the modelling of any Bell-type test, as we have already done in various papers \cite{aertssozzo2014,aertsetal2019,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b}.
+We apply the general quantum theoretical framework that we have elaborated for the modelling of any Bell-type test, as we have already done in various articles \citep{aertssozzo2014,aertsetal2019,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b} .
 The quantum theoretical framework for Bell-type situations consists in the implementation of three main steps, as follows.

 (i) One identifies in the situation under study, the composite entity, together with the individual entities composing it.

 (ii) One recognises in the composite conceptual entity the states, measurements and outcome probabilities that are relevant to the situation under study.